unjs/ohash/README.md

 ## `digest(str)`

-Create a [sha256](https://en.wikipedia.org/wiki/SHA-2) digest from input (string) and returns the hash as a base64 string.
+Create a [sha256](https://en.wikipedia.org/wiki/SHA-2) digest from input (string) and return the hash as a base64 string.

 > [!IMPORTANT]
 > The `+`, `/`, and `=` characters are removed from base64 result to maximize compatibility.